Module: Content modeling guide

 Typically, in the early stages of a live project, editors might need to add custom HTML markup or include scripts to embed 3rd party applications.
 Project owners sometimes need to remember this or similar scenarios when detailing project requirements, so ensure your project gets this low-hanging fruit to make editors happy.

-We recommend creating custom widgets that allow editors to add scripts or HTML markup in the page’s head or body.
+We recommend creating custom widgets that allow editors to add scripts or HTML markup to the page’s head or body.
 For example, editors might use an Anchor widget to enable linking to a section of the page or a Script widget to add JavaScript that runs a custom-built mortgage calculator.

 Add instructions to selectors in Page Builder components